wordofwarning/wordofwarning.org/current/2020-emergencystopgap/index.md

 is_index: true

 # ABOUT THE SHOW - GENERIC
-artist: "Emergency Stop-Gap" # the name of the artist or company
+artist: "Emergency StopGap" # the name of the artist or company
 show: "<br>&nbspA night out for the curious." # the name of the show
 artist_size: 2
 show_size: 3
-season: "Emergency Stop-Gap 27|2|2020"
+season: "Emergency StopGap 27|2|2020"

 # ABOUT THE SHOW - LAYOUT
 # artist_size # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values